-Resid Residential Uses Code interı desiç a. eways, pedestrian entries and nal access ways are located and gned to: provide lawful access; not detract from the creation of active street frontages and E8.1 Dual occupancies provide: a. a maximum crossover width of 4m or for a shared driveway a maximum crossover width of 5m; b. a maximum of one crossover per street frontage; or C. positively contribute to the intended streetscape character; not negatively impact adjoining uses; where more than 1 crossover per street frontage, they are to be at least 12m apart to allow for on-street parking and street trees. d. provide a safe pedestrian environment; parking and barbor about. e. not result in excessive crossovers and hardstand areas; f. provide safe access onto an appropriate order road; g. not interfere with infrastructure owned by Council or a utility provider; h. allow adequate space for on-street parking; i. allow adequate space for street planting and street trees; j. allow for garbage collection and street infrastructure.
+Driveways, pedestrian entries and internal access ways are located and designed to:

+- a. provide lawful access; - not detract from the creation of active street frontages and positively contribute to the intended streetscape character; - c. not negatively impact adjoining uses: - d. provide a safe pedestrian environment: - e. not result in excessive crossovers and hardstand areas; - f. provide safe access onto an appropriate order road; - g. not interfere with infrastructure owned by Council or a utility provider; - h. allow adequate space for on-street parking: - allow adequate space for street planting and street trees; - j. allow for garbage collection and street infrastructure.